 When the occasion calls for it, that kind of camping is still pretty cool.
 But when you embark on your first (second or even third!) safari in the Kruger National Park – we believe that comfort is key, and that your accommodation experience should be as unique as the game drives themselves.

-That’s perhaps why we use Meru tents (in other words, not your average tents) on our Kruger camping safaris.
+That’s perhaps why we use Meru tents (in other words, not your average tents) on our Kruger tented safaris.
 There’s enough room to move around inside them, even stand!
 And they can hold two single beds, plus a nightstand/bedside table that doubles as a charging station for your phone, a light for the room and a fan to keep you cool in the blissfully warm Kruger weather (wait, that’s five things).

 Between us, our camping safaris are actually pretty popular and give guests a chance to enjoy a simple stay in the park.
 We’re also all about authentic experiences, ensuring that what you pay for is what you get.